ethancowey/SportApplicationBSFP/README.md

 ## Introduction

-This is a MERN stack application which runs using docker containers as part of my assessment for CSC3131.
+This is a MERN stack application which runs using docker containers.

 This a social platform for athletes and amateurs to share their exercise activities in posts.
 1. How to run the project.